Pattern Rigidity and the Hilbert-Smith Conjecture: Preliminaries

 Theorem \ref{toprig} is a generalization of a Theorem of Casson-Bleiler \cite{CB} and Kapovich-Kleiner \cite{kap-kl-lowd} to all dimensions.
 Casson-Bleiler \cite{CB} and Kapovich-Kleiner \cite{kap-kl-lowd} proved Theorem \ref{toprig} for $G$ the fundamental group of a surface and $H$ an infinite cyclic subgroup corresponding to a filling curve.

+{\bf Codimension one filling subgroups:} (See first paragraph of Section \ref{codimone} for definitions.)
+The existence of a codimension one filling quasiconvex subgroup $H$ (or more generally a finite family of codimension one quasiconvex subgroups that are filling as a collection) of a hyperbolic group $G$ ensures that $G$ acts properly, cocompactly on a CAT(0) cube complex \cite{sageev} by a recent result of Bergeron-Wise \cite{berg-wise}.
+Thus, Theorems \ref{weakrig}, \ref{strongrig} and \ref{toprig} deal with the pattern-rigidity for PD(n) hyperbolic groups acting properly and cocompactly on a CAT(0) cube complex.

-We also derive QI rigidity results for relatively hyperbolic groups (e.g fundamental groups of non-compact negatively curved manifolds of finite volume), by deriving analogues of Theorem \ref{weakrig} for symmetric patterns of horoballs and combining it with a Theorem of Behrstock-Drutu-Mosher \cite{BDM}.
-The hypotheses in the following Theorem are satisfied by fundamental groups of finite volume complete non-compact manifolds of pinched negative curvature and dimension bigger than 2.
+We also derive QI rigidity results for fundamental groups of certain non-compact negatively curved manifolds of finite volume, by deriving analogues of Theorem \ref{weakrig} for symmetric patterns of horoballs and combining it with a Theorem of Behrstock-Drutu-Mosher \cite{BDM}.
+The hypotheses in the following Theorem are satisfied by fundamental groups of finite volume complete non-compact manifolds of sufficiently pinched negative curvature and dimension bigger than 2.